raspberrypilearning/code-a-carol/en/step_4.md

 + Next, add the durations of each note to the `durations` list.

-Notes which are not joined are called **crotchets** and will last for 1
+Notes which are not joined are called **crotchets** and will last for 1 beat.

 ![Crotchet](images/crotchet.png)

-Notes joined together with a beam are called **quavers** and will last for 0.5
+Notes with a tail or joined together with a beam are called **quavers** and will last for half a beat (0.5).

 ![Quaver](images/quaver.png)